FMCSA's Electronic Logging Device (ELD) Rule Is The Law

 The ELD rule applies to most motor carriers and drivers who are currently required to maintain RODS per Part 395, 49 CFR 395.8(a).
 The rule applies to commercial buses as well as trucks, and to Canada- and Mexico-domiciled drivers.

-Drivers who operate under the short-haul exceptions may continue using timecards; they are not required to keep RODS and will not be required to use ELDs.
+Drivers who operate under the short-haul exceptions may continue using timecards; they are not required to keep RODS and are not be required to use ELDs.
 Additionally, the drivers listed below are not required to use ELDs, but are still bound by the RODS requirements in 49 CFR 395 and must prepare logs on paper, using an AOBRD or with a logging software program when required:

 Motor carriers or drivers that operate rented or leased commercial motor vehicles (CMVs) are required to record hours of service with an ELD, unless the driver or commercial motor vehicle is exempt from the requirements of the ELD rule.

 A "grandfathered" AOBRD is a device that a motor carrier installed and required its drivers to use before the electronic logging device (ELD) rule compliance date of December 18, 2017.
 The device must meet the requirements of 49 CFR 395.15.
 A motor carrier may continue to use grandfathered AOBRDs only until December 16, 2019.
 After that, the AOBRDs must either be updated to the ELD technical specifications or removed from service and a new device installed that meets the ELD specifications.
 See Section 395.15 (a) of the ELD final rule.